 • Learn more about our wildlife!
 Click here.

-• Touch Tank Time is every Wednesday at 1:00 pm and Saturday 10:00 am
+• Touch Tank Time is daily at 1:30pm

 Tuesdays 5:30pm-7:30pm and Fridays 7pm-9 pm in the New Barrier Island Study Center Media Room.
 This film follows a loggerhead sea turtle hatchling from her nest, to the Gulf Stream, and back to the beach to lay her own nest!
 It is a remarkable story about the harrowing trek around the globe of this this threatened species and an amazing odyssey you won't want to miss.
 This film was released in 2011 and was directed by Nick Stringer of National Geographic Explorer.
 A Sea World Pictures film.